As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 When symmetric key encryption is used, the password is typically a random key generated by a machine instead of a human.
 So we used

-) command to remove any linefeed characters from the secret key.
+openssl tool to generate a 512-byte random key.
+In order to represent the binary data contained in the key, we tell openssl to use base64 encoding to represent the binary data as an ASCII string.
+Further, since by default the output of openssl contains linefeeds, which are different depending on the platform, we use the translate (tr) command to remove any linefeed characters from the secret key.
 Removing linefeed characters ensures that the bytes in the random key will be the same even if the platform is different.

 For some test data, let’s create a .json file that contains the api key to access our credit card payment system.
 This is definitely something we want to keep from prying eyes.
 In addition to the required

-field, we’ll add an api_key
+id: field, we’ll add an api_key field to store api_key.

 First, create a new directory to hold the data bag under chef-playground/data_bags to hold our